 By: David Giordano ‘17

 The swearing in of President Donald Trump was the final blow to US involvement in the Trans-Pacific Partnership (TPP), a 12-nation free trade agreement encompassing 40% of global gross domestic product.
-This agreement, which would have eliminated more than 18,000 tariffs on American goods, includes three of our four largest trading partners: Japan, Mexico and Canada and numerous other countries across four continents.
+This agreement, which would have eliminated more than 18,000 tariffs on American goods, includes three of our four largest trading partners: Japan, Mexico and Canada and numerous other countries across four continents, for which we try to stick to the forex elliott wave strategy.
 With the stroke of a pen, President Trump followed up on his “America First” campaign promises by withdrawing the United States from the TPP, citing the alleged adverse effects of trade among working-class Americans.
 The US’ withdrawal will have far reaching effects on the US and its interests both domestically and abroad.

 Domestically, the benefits from trade agreements such as the TPP are spread between consumers and business in the form of lower prices, greater purchasing power and new market access abroad.
 According to the Peterson Institute for International Economics, the TPP would have increased annual national income in the US by $131 billion and given America’s poorest citizens a .5% pay raise by 2030.
 Without the TPP, US businesses lose access to millions of consumers in countries such as Vietnam and Japan while US consumers lose potential income gains which come in in the form of inexpensive imported products from abroad.